-With a greater need for manufacturing companies to save time and effort comes several innovative solutions to that effect.
+With a greater need for manufacturing companies to save time and effort comes several innovative and accurate solutions to that effect.
 CFD is one of those technological advancements that NOT only saves time and effort but also reduces the cost of running physical tests as well as cuts down the chances of releasing a potentially unsafe product.

 This article will walk you through the ins and outs of computational fluid dynamics (CFD) analysis.
 We will look at how it works, its use cases, industries where it is utilized, and how this technological development can benefit your company.